Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Abstract

 \section{Abstract}

 A recently proposed variational quantum algorithm has expanded the horizon of variational quantum computing to nonlinear physics and fluid dynamics.
-In this work, we employ this algorithm to find the ground state of the nonlinear Schr\"{o}dinger equation with a quadratic potential and implement it on the cloud superconducting quantum processors.
-We analyze the expressivity of real-amplitude ansatz to capture the ground state of the nonlinear system across various interaction regimes characterized by varying strengths of nonlinearity.
-Our investigation reveals that although quantum hardware noise impairs the evaluation of the energy cost function, small instances of the problem consistently converge to the ground state.
-We implement a variety of problem instances on IBM Q devices and report analogous discrepancies in the energy cost function evaluation attributable to quantum hardware noise.
-The latter are absent in the state fidelity estimation.
-Our comprehensive analysis offers valuable insights into the practical implementation and advancement of the variational algorithms for nonlinear quantum dynamics.
+In this work, we probe the ability of such approaches to capture the ground state of the nonlinear Schr\"{o}dinger equation for a range of parameters on real superconducting quantum processors.
+Specifically, we study the expressivity of real-amplitude, hardware-efficient ansatz to capture the ground state of this nonlinear system across various interaction regimes and implement different noise scenarios in both simulators and cloud processors.
+Our investigation reveals that although quantum hardware noise impairs the evaluation of the energy cost function, certain small instances of the problem consistently converge to the ground state.
+We test for a variety of cases on IBM Q superconducting devices and analyze the discrepancies in the energy cost function evaluation due to quantum hardware noise.
+These discrepancies are absent in the state fidelity estimation because of the shallow state preparation circuit.
+Our comprehensive analysis offers valuable insights into the practical implementation and advancement of the variational algorithms for nonlinear problems.